luismir15/CEN4010/README.md

 ## Public and SRC folders are all you would need to run
+### 'NPM RUN CLIENT'
+will run the updated src folder
-### 'NPM RUN CLIENT' is the updated src folder, (### 'NPM RUN SERVER/NPM START') runs build in my case which is old
+### 'NPM RUN SERVER/NPM START'
+runs build in my case which is the old template
-//Use ### 'ctrL + C' to stop the server
+### 'ctrL + C'
+To stop the server
-//Always ### 'run NPM INSTALL' on a newly cloned file
+### 'run NPM INSTALL'
+Always on a newly cloned file

-//Do not push updates to master branch, push to your own branch PLZ
+Do not push updates to master branch, push to your own branch PLZ

 ## Available Scripts